 Database Name of System Databases Cannot Be Changed

-The System database names are reserved and can’t be changed.
-If we try to rename the system databases, we again get error messages:
+If we try to rename the system databases, then we will get error message as shown below:

 ALTER DATABASE master MODIFY NAME = RRJ_master; GO